 Characteristics of Product Goal from the perspective of a Scrum Team:

 - Product Goal can be evolutionary alongside the Product.

-- It is a commitment pertaining to the Product Backlog.
-Product Owners get the required flexibility to operate when the particular Product gets somewhat rough.
+- It is a commitment to the Product Backlog.
+As a result, product Owners get the required flexibility to operate when the particular Product gets somewhat rough.

 - It helps the Product Owner in Ordering the Product Backlog.
 In other words, the Product goal is in the Product Backlog.

 - You can achieve a Product goal in either a few Sprints or numerous Sprints.

 - Typically Goals in Several Sprints may contribute to the Single Goal of the Product.

 - Product Goal creates and establishes transparency that tells about the objective of building the Product.

 - Sprint Review does not merely inspect specific increments, but it also monitors the progress in achieving the Product Goal.

 Let us go through the Scrum Events and their relations to Product Goals.